Identifying Open Door Threats in the OR to Reduce Surgical Site Infections

 VFC provides routine vaccines to all states and territories for distribution at no cost to any healthcare provider authorized to prescribe vaccines in their respective jurisdictions.

-First the storage unit itself.
+First, the storage unit itself.
 CDC recommendations include:

-Vaccines stored by a full 76 percent of the providers surveyed were exposed to “inappropriate temperatures for at least five cumulative hours” during the two-week inspection period.
+Vaccines stored by 76 percent of the providers surveyed were exposed to “inappropriate temperatures for at least five cumulative hours” during the two-week inspection period.
 Further, the selected providers did not generally meet vaccine management requirements or maintain the required documentation.

-Sonicu's patented, glycol-buffered wireless temperature sensors, wireless temperature monitoring system, SNAP Calibration program, and SoniCloud cloud-based software meet or exceed all CDC requirements for the VFC program and provide a seamless temperature monitoring package for any VFC provider.
+Sonicu's patented glycol-buffered wireless temperature sensors, wireless temperature monitoring system, SNAP Calibration program, and SoniCloud cloud-based software meet or exceed all CDC requirements for the VFC program and provide a seamless temperature-monitoring package for any VFC provider.

 For more information, follow this link to the CDC’s Vaccine Storage & Handling Toolkit guide in PDF.